MisakaCenter/dannypsnl.github.io/docs/_posts/2020-01-24-note-bound-polymorphism.md

   - haskell
 ---

-Bounded polymorphism refers to existential quantifiers($$\exist$$), restricted to range over types of bound type.
+Bounded polymorphism refers to existential quantifiers($$\exists$$), restricted to range over types of bound type.
 To understand it only needs a few examples.
 Let's start!
 Take a look at the following program:

 ```hs
 numSort :: Num a => [a] -> [a]